kininge/swapi-app/docs/dev-notes.md

 # 🛠️ Developer Notes — Swapi App

 This document provides technical insight for developers working on the Swapi App.
-It covers architecture, folder structure, conventions, and future work.
+It covers architecture, folder structure, conventions, and testing strategy.

 ---